daattali/shinyjs/README.md

     shinyApp(ui, server)

-This is how most Shiny apps should initialize `shinyjs` - by calling `useShinyjs()` near the top of the UI.
+This is how most Shiny apps should initialize {shinyjs} - by calling `useShinyjs()` near the top of the UI.

-However, if you use shinyjs in any of the following cases:
+However, if you use {shinyjs} in any of the following cases:

   - In Shiny dashboards (built using the `shinydashboard` package)
   - In Shiny apps that use a `navbarPage` layout